HackIndia2025xLIET/HackIndia_Spark8_2025_SMASHKARTS/README.md

 ---

-## 📌 Project Status

-The project is **actively being built** – expect frequent updates, UI/UX improvements, and more AI features.
-Follow or star 🌟 the repo to stay updated!

----

 ## 🔗 Repository

 [🔗 GitHub Repo – HackIndia2025xLIET/JurisRag](https://github.com/HackIndia2025xLIET/JurisRag)

 ---

-## 🙌 Contributions

-We welcome contributions!
-Feel free to fork the repo, submit issues, or create pull requests.

----

-Thank you for checking out JurisRAG! 💼🤖
+Thank you for checking out JurisRAG – we're excited to see where this journey takes us! 💼🤖